eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 All definitions have to reside in `iox::err`, which is considered a private (detail) namespace for everything related to error reporting.
 Since the API uses macros, it has no namespace itself.

-### Platform
+### Custom Implementation

-A specific platform backend may depend on any of them and has to implement an error reporting interface `error_reporting.hpp`.
+A specific custom implementation may depend on any of them and has to implement an error reporting interface `error_reporting.hpp`.

-Apart from implementing the error reporting interface, a platform does not have to follow a specific structure.
+Apart from implementing the error reporting interface, a custom implementation does not have to follow a specific structure.
 However, it cannot depend on anything that intends to use the error reporting itself.
 It can override or extend some definitions and it is encouraged to use the same file names as in the mandatory absics.
-For example `platform/error_kind.hpp` specifies additional error kinds (apart from the mandatory fatal errors).
+For example `custom/error_kind.hpp` specifies additional error kinds (apart from the mandatory fatal errors).

-The main purpose of the platform is to define the actions to take for each error.
+The main purpose of thec ustom implementation is to define the actions to take for each error.

-### Default Platform
+### Default Implementation

-The default implementation in `platform/default` allows switching between a `DefaultHandler` and a `TestHandler` at runtime.
+The default implementation in `custom/default` allows switching between a `DefaultHandler` and a `TestHandler` at runtime.
 The latter is used in testing to verify that an error occured when the it is expected.